kingsj/learnstreet/Concentration/README.md

 Welcome!
-Here is a Concentration project I built on LearnStreet's Code Garage using ruby.
+Here is a Concentration project I built on LearnStreet's Code Garage using javascript.
 ===============================================================================================================

 Project description
 -------------------------

-In this project, you will build a concentration game, which is played by matching cards.
-Write methods to populate a board with matching objects behind cards, to reveal a selected card, and to reveal the pair when there is a match.
+In this project, you will build a concentration game, which is played by matching cards.<br> Write methods to populate a board with matching objects behind cards, to reveal a selected card, and to reveal the pair when there is a match.
 A timer is given to keep track of your progress.

 Try it out!
 --------------